skooter500/OOP-2020-2021/gitlab.md

   - You can type these commands multiple times if you want to just swicth between the two versions to compare them.
 - When you are done, add, commit and push your changes

 Congratulations!
-I suggest you finish the lab by setting your assignment up on git
+Don't forget to read [the first three chapters](https://git-scm.com/docs/user-manual) of the git manual.